marianellamonroyortizhb/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 ### [6.
 Play with strings](./6-concat.py):
-Print a string using concatenation.
+Print a string with concatenation.

 ### [7.
 Copy - Cut - Paste](./7-edges.py)
-Print a string using slicing.
+Print a string with slicing.

 ### [8.
 Create a new sentence](./8-concat_edges.py):
-Print a string using slicing and concatenation.
+Print a string with slicing and concatenation.

 ### [9.
 Easter Egg](./9-easter_egg.py):